yetanalytics/lrsql/doc/endpoints.md

 The following examples use `http://example.org` as the URL body.
 All methods require that the request body is a JSON object that contains `username` and `password` string values; otherwise, a `400 BAD REQUEST` response is returned.
 All methods return `200 OK` on success.

 - `POST http://example.org/admin/account/login`: Log into an existing account.
 The response body contains a newly generated JSON Web Token (JWT) on success.
-A `401 FORBIDDEN` status code is returned if the credentials are incorrect.
+A `401 UNAUTHORIZED` status code is returned if the credentials are incorrect.
 - `POST http://example.org/admin/account/create`: Create a new admin account.
 The request must contain a JWT in the Authorization header in the form of `Bearer [JWT]` and if it is not valid will return a `401 UNAUTHORIZED`.
 Returns a json object with the ID (UUID) of the newly created user.
 Returns a `400` error if the request body parameters are invalid, or a `409 CONFLICT` error if the account already exists.
 - `DELETE http://example.org/admin/account`: Delete an existing account.
 The request must contain a JWT in the Authorization header in the form of `Bearer [JWT]` and if it is not valid will return a `401 UNAUTHORIZED`.
 The endpoint returns a `200` and a json object with the ID of the deleted account on success.
 Returns a `404 NOT FOUND` error if the account does not exist.
+- `GET http://example.org/admin/account`: Return an array of all admin accounts in the system.
+The request must contain a JWT in the Authorization header in the form of `Bearer [JWT]` and if it is not valid will return a `401 UNAUTHORIZED`.

 ## Admin Credential Routes